jbossdemocentral/rhdm7-install-demo/README.md

 -----------------------------------------
 This demo can be installed on Red Hat OpenShift in various ways.
 We'll explain the different options provided.

 All installation options require an `oc` client installation that is connected to a running OpenShift instance.
-More information on OpenShift and how to setup a local OpenShift environment can be found here: TODO
+More information on OpenShift and how to setup a local OpenShift development environment based on the Red Hat Container Development Kit can be found [here](https://developers.redhat.com/products/cdk/overview/).

 ---
 **NOTE**

-The Decision Central image requires a [Persistent Volume](https://docs.openshift.com/container-platform/3.7/architecture/additional_concepts/storage.html) which has both `ReadWriteOnce` (RWO) *and* `ReadWriteMany` (RWX) Access Types.
+The Red Hat Decision Manager 7 - Decision Central image requires a [Persistent Volume](https://docs.openshift.com/container-platform/3.7/architecture/additional_concepts/storage.html) which has both `ReadWriteOnce` (RWO) *and* `ReadWriteMany` (RWX) Access Types.
 If no PVs matching this description are available, deployment of that image will fail until a PV of that type is available.

 ---